RamiyanGangatharan/AsteroidsGame/README.md

 ---

 ### October 15 - October 18, 2024: Planning Phase
-The previous log was a "feasibility demo," where I coded core functions to determine if I could handle the project solo.
+The previous log was a "feasibility demo", where I coded core functions to determine if I could handle the project solo.
 Based on the demo, I believe I can manage it on my own, challenging myself to learn something new.
 I will add proper planning documents later.